Arch bridge: History

 In medieval Europe, bridge builders improved on the Roman structures by using narrower piers, thinner arch barrels and higher span-to-rise ratios on bridges.
 Gothic pointed arches were also introduced, reducing lateral thrust, and spans increased as with the eccentric Puente del Diablo (1282).
+With more advanced design and bridge-building techniques, the alternative informal name of Devil's Bridge became more widely used across Europe, because many people could not believe that these were man-made and capable of carrying the size of loads that they did.

 The 14th century in particular saw bridge building reaching new heights.
 Span lengths of 40 m, previously unheard of in the history of masonry arch construction, were now reached in places as diverse as Spain (Puente de San Martín), Italy (Castelvecchio Bridge) and France (Devil's bridge and Pont Grand) and with arch types as different as semi-circular, pointed and segmental arches.
 The bridge at Trezzo sull'Adda, destroyed in the 15th century, even featured a span length of 72 m, not matched until 1796.

 Constructions such as the acclaimed Florentine segmental arch bridge Ponte Vecchio (1345) combined sound engineering (span-to-rise ratio of over 5.3 to 1) with aesthetical appeal.
 The three elegant arches of the Renaissance Ponte Santa Trinita (1569) constitute the oldest elliptic arch bridge worldwide.
-Such low rising structures required massive abutments, which at the Venetian Rialto bridge and the Fleischbrücke in Nuremberg (span-to-rise ratio 6.4:1) were founded on thousands of wooden piles, partly rammed obliquely into the grounds to counteract more effectively the lateral thrust.
+Such low rising structures required massive abutments, which at the Venetian Rialto Bridge (1591) and the Pegnitz or Fleischbrücke (1598) in Nuremberg (span-to-rise ratio 6.4:1) were founded on thousands of wooden piles, partly rammed obliquely into the grounds to counteract more effectively the lateral thrust.

-In China, the oldest existing arch bridge is the Zhaozhou Bridge of 605 AD, which combined a very low span-to-rise ratio of 5.2:1, with the use of spandrel arches (buttressed with iron brackets).
+In China, the oldest extant arch bridge is the Zhaozhou Bridge of 605 CE, which combined a very low span-to-rise ratio of 5.2:1, with the use of spandrel arches (buttressed with iron brackets).
 The Zhaozhou Bridge, with a length of 51 m and span of 37.4 m, is the world's first wholly stone open-spandrel segmental arch bridge, allowing a greater passage for flood waters.
-Bridges with perforated spandrels can be found worldwide, such as in China (Zhaozhou Bridge, 7th century).
-Greece (Bridge of Arta, 17th century) and Wales (Cenarth Bridge, 18th century).
+Bridges with perforated spandrels can be found worldwide, such as the Bridge of Arta, (17th century) Greece and Cenarth Bridge, (18th century) in Wales.

-In more modern times, stone and brick arches continued to be built by many civil engineers, including Thomas Telford, Isambard Kingdom Brunel and John Rennie.
-A key pioneer was Jean-Rodolphe Perronet, who used much narrower piers, revised calculation methods and exceptionally low span-to-rise ratios.
-Different materials, such as cast iron, steel and concrete have been increasingly used in the construction of arch bridges.
+With the coming of the Industrial Revolution, in the 18th and 19th centuries, stone and brick arches continued to be built by many prominent British civil engineers, including Thomas Telford, John Rennie, and latterly Isambard Kingdom Brunel.
+They also started the modern usage of different materials, such as cast iron — Telford designed the first bridge built of metal, completed in 1781, the Iron Bridge with a single arch of sections of cast iron constructed in traditional woodworking techniques — and then steel and concrete, which have been increasingly used in the construction of arch bridges, to almost the exclusion of other materials.
+A key pioneer was Jean-Rodolphe Perronet, who used much narrower piers, revised calculation methods, and exceptionally low span-to-rise ratios.